 This essential oil is most commonly used to treat tension pains such as headaches or stress and anxiety.

 Having a mild sedative effect, drops can be applied direct to the skin after being mixed with a carrier liquid, such as coconut oil.
-Apply it around the affected area of your foot, massaging in as required (which is also a great way to help relieve plantar fasciitis pains).
+Apply it around the affected area of your foot, massaging in as required (which is also a great way to help relieve plantar fascia pains).

 Rosemary Essential Oil

 - Highest Quality Pure & Natural Rosemary Essential...

 - Gc-ms Tested for Purity & Dilution - Every batch...

 - Bottled in a 10ml Glass Bottle with Built-In...

 - Essential Oils are Used for a Variety of Uses &...